S-i-d-d-h-a-n-t/LakshayTraders-Analytics/README.md

 ### How to Run

 ## Project Overview
-Northwind Traders is a fictional company that imports and exports specialty foods from around the world.
-This project uses the Northwind database to perform a detailed analysis of sales data.
+Lakshay Traders is a fictional company that imports and exports specialty foods from around the world.
+This project uses the Lakshay database to perform a detailed analysis of sales data.
 The insights gained can help the business make data-driven decisions to optimize operations, improve marketing strategies, and increase profitability.

 ## Dataset
-The analysis is based on the standard Northwind database schema, which includes the following tables:
+The analysis is based on the standard Lakshay database schema, which includes the following tables:

 - customers: Information about the company's customers.